copyrip/thermal-printing/calendars/README.md

 * ⚠️ contrast can wear off
 * ⚠️ the product is an upcycled banking paper rool, expect an inscription on the back of the sheet
-* ⚠️ gregorian calendar is a pure construct, and you can organize your life how the hell you want.

-The physical NFT tokenizing utility on the blockcahin, with a practical use in the ~~meta~~*uni*verse !
-A unique decentralized project aimed to unite time organizers and calendar users all around the world(s).

-## to do
-* [ ] test lines, dos, bitmap...
-* [ ] choose calendar style
 * [ ] other montehes
 * [ ] finish readme.md
 * [ ] prepare ig post